-At UCI Health Cardiovascular Services, our heart specialists use state-of-the-art diagnostic tools, including a complete spectrum of noninvasive cardiovascular imaging services.
+At the UCI Health Cardiovascular Center, our heart specialists use state-of-the-art diagnostic tools, including a complete spectrum of noninvasive cardiovascular imaging services.
 Having the latest technology to detect heart disease allows our cardiologists to discover potential problems at the earliest stages.

 To make an appointment, call 714-456-6699.

 Once a diagnosis has been made, these diagnostic tools also help our cardiologists to expertly manage the care of patients with suspected or known heart conditions.